cjmartin/launchcalendar.org/_posts/2025-05-30-falcon-9-gps-iii-sv08.md

     video_id: 1Juq-FD6cRA
 images: []
 ---
-On May 30, 2025, SpaceX successfully launched the U.S. Space Force’s GPS III SV08 satellite, also known as GPS III-7 and "Katherine Johnson," aboard a Falcon 9 rocket from SLC-40, Cape Canaveral, at 17:37 UTC.
-The launch occurred during a 15-minute window amid a 45% chance of favorable weather.
-The advanced satellite, built by Lockheed Martin and named after NASA mathematician Katherine Johnson, is equipped with enhanced M-code technology, improving accuracy, resilience, and resistance to jamming and spoofing.
+On May 30, 2025, SpaceX successfully launched the U.S. Space Force’s GPS III SV08 satellite, also known as GPS III-7 and nicknamed "Ms. Creola Katherine Johnson," aboard a Falcon 9 rocket from SLC-40, Cape Canaveral, at 17:37 UTC.
+The expedited National Security Space Launch compressed integration and launch timelines to just three months, 40% faster than the previous rapid launch (RRT-1), highlighting SpaceX’s rapid turnaround capability and the U.S. Space Force's ability to accelerate critical missions.
+The advanced GPS III SV08 satellite, built by Lockheed Martin and named after NASA mathematician Katherine Johnson, features enhanced M-code technology, supporting improved accuracy, resilience, and resistance to jamming and spoofing.
 The Falcon 9 booster B1092 landed successfully on 'A Shortfall of Gravitas.'
-This mission, completed on an accelerated three-month schedule after reassignment from ULA Vulcan, is part of ongoing efforts to bolster the GPS network against growing threats and enables simultaneous constellation-wide GPS system updates.
-It further highlights SpaceX’s rapid turnaround capability, contributing to the company’s 2025 record-setting launch cadence, and supports constellation modernization with two more GPS III satellites planned.
+This mission advances modernization of the GPS constellation, bolstering U.S. navigation and timing services for military and civilian users and enabling simultaneous system-wide updates, with two more GPS III satellites to follow.